 In so doing, they become advocates for change and key influence makers capable of initiating, leading and delivering change that will result in empowerment and improved, quality service provision.

-Successful completion of Year One will lead to a Certificate in Applied Management (Non-Profit/Human Services).
+Successful completion of Year One will lead to a Certificate in Applied Management (Human Services).
 This is a QQI approved Award (7M15631) at Level 6 on the National Framework of Qualifications (NFQ).

-Successful completion of Year Two of the programme will lead to a Higher Certificate in Arts in Applied Management.
+Successful completion of Year Two of the programme will lead to a Higher Certificate in Applied Management.
 This is a QQI approved Award (7M15633) at Level 6 on the NFQ.

 Successful completion of Year Three will lead to a BA in Applied Management degree.
 This is a QQI accredited Major Award (7M15634) at Level 7 on the NFQ.